Ah, payday! I mean, what's not to like about it?

 The date on which the money is due in your account is often shown too.

-The Child Maintenance Service (CMS) can also request a Deduction from Earnings Order (DEOs) for the maintenance of a child.
+The Child Maintenance Service (CMS) can also request a Deduction from Earnings Orders (DEOs) for the maintenance of a child.
 If these orders are made as deductions, employers are permitted to charge a £1 administration fee; however, the charge can only be made if a deduction or partial deduction is actually made.

-Sick pay is another variable that is often present on payslips.
-Typically, sick pay depends on how much time you have off as well as the company’s sick leave policy.
-All employers are required to pay Statutory Sick Pay (SSP) if you’re absent from work for four or more days in a row.
+This is another variable that is often present on payslips.
+Typically, sick pay depends on how much time you have off, as well as the company’s sick leave policy.
+All employers must pay Statutory Sick Pay (SSP) if you’re absent from work for four or more days in a row.

-Maternity, paternity and adoption pay is a big issue in many companies.
+Now this is a big issue in many companies.
 If you’re a mother and are off because you’ve just given birth, you will receive Statutory Maternity Pay (SMP).
 This will be present on your payslip.
-You may also receive maternity pay; however, this is likely to be shown separately.
+You may also receive maternity pay; however, this will likely to be shown separately.
 Paternity pay works in much the same way.

-If your company provides health insurance or meal vouchers, these may well be listed on your payslip and are also likely to affect your tax code.
+If your company provides health insurance or meal vouchers, these may be listed on your payslip and are also likely to affect your tax code.
 Season ticket loans or other travel schemes, such as cycle to work, may also be displayed.